nashpaz123/jenkins-pipeline-with-docker/README.markdown

 https://github.com/nashpaz123/jenkins-pipeline-with-docker/blob/master/Jenkinsfile

 ## 4. Configure the General section
 In the General section select "This build is parameterized" and add the variable as below.
-Select "String Parameter" as the parameter type and enter the name of the parameter as "BRANCH_NAME" and the default value as **develop** .
+Select "String Parameter" as the parameter type and enter the name of the parameter as **BRANCH_NAME** and the default value as **develop** .
 We specify the variable to copy the artifact from the correct branch.

 ![Image description](https://github.com/nashpaz123/jenkins-pipeline-with-docker/blob/master/general.png)